Inspired to be our best.....

 I was a teacher for over thirty years and was privileged to teach at St. Joseph’s during the 1990’s.
 I left to become a Deputy Headteacher and went on to be Headteacher of an outstanding Oxfordshire school for ten years.
 I then worked part time in a range of primary schools as a School Improvement Officer for three years and worked alongside the current Headteacher of St. Joseph’s Catholic School in Banbury as Associate Headteacher for one year before I retired.
 I am Chair of the Academy Committee at St. Joseph’s in Banbury and a Director of the Pope Francis MAC.
 My three children were educated at St. Joseph’s, Thame and Lord Williams’s.
 As a parishioner of St Joseph’s in Thame and someone who is totally committed to our school I was absolutely delighted to join the Academy Committee in December 2014.
 I am passionate and determined to play my part in driving standards upwards so that the children in our care achieve their potential in every aspect of learning and become outstanding global citizens.

-I am Deputy Principal at St Joseph’s and have served as a Staff Committee Representative for just over three years.
+I am Deputy Principal at St Joseph’s and have served as a Staff Committee Representative for just over six years.

 I have been a Foundation Governor and more recently an Academy Committee Representative for almost 18 years, since before my daughter was born.
 Both of my children attended St Joseph's School and my wife currently works there as a Teaching Assistant.

 My background is in IT.
 I have been a director, a business owner, consultant/contractor and currently I work as Head of IT, at a local housing association.
 My wide business background helps me bring experience of running a number of organisations.
 My long involvement with school and business knowledge allow me to work on the various committees bringing a great deal of experience supporting the school with the operational and practical aspects of running the school